Bowman, Byron give Hendrick sweep of Daytona 500 front row - WTMJ

 AP Auto Racing Writer

+Bowman in the offseason was moved from the No. 88 into the No. 48 vacated by seven-time NASCAR champion Jimmie Johnson.
+He inherited sponsor Ally, which has committed to backing Bowman and helping him develop his brand.

+“It’s really hard to sit here and be like, ‘I did it and I did this and that and that’s why we are on the front row for four consecutive years,’” Bowman said.
+“It’s more about the people that make it happen.
+I floored it, but I’m pretty sure everybody else did, too.
+I’m just appreciative to have a fast car.”

-William Byron made it a Hendrick sweep with a lap at 190.219 mph.
-Only the front row was set Wednesday night, the first time Daytona 500 qualifying has been held at night under a condensed Speedweeks schedule.
+Bowman drove his Chevrolet more than 1 mph faster than teammate Byron, who qualified second with a lap at 190.219 mph.
+Only the front row was set Wednesday, the first time Daytona 500 qualifying has been held at night under a condensed Speedweeks schedule.

+“You never know which of the four of us is going to have the speed,” Byron said of the four-car Hendrick stable.
+Chase Elliott was 11th and Kyle Larson 15th to complete Hendrick’s lineup.

 It’s the ninth consecutive year Chevrolet won the pole.

-The 40-car field is determined through both the time trials and a pair of Thursday night qualifying races.
-NASCAR sold 36 charters that guarantee the owners slots in the field, which leaves eight drivers vying for four “open” spots in the Super Bowl of stock-car racing.
+The 40-car field is determined through both time trials and a pair of Thursday night qualifying races.
+NASCAR sold 36 charters that guarantee those owners slots in the field, which leaves eight drivers vying for four “open” spots in the Super Bowl of stock-car racing.

-But two spots are earmarked to the fastest “open” cars in Wednesday night time trials.
-David Ragan and Ryan Preece earned the two berths.
+Two spots were earmarked to the fastest “open” cars in time trials.
+David Ragan and Ryan Preece earned those berths.

 Preece had a charter last year with JTG-Daugherty Racing, but the team no longer holds its rights and there’s concern the car won’t attempt to make every race if it doesn’t have early success.